 James Dean as Jim Stark, confused suburban high school student and loner

 Costume Designer: Moss Mabry

-Today – September 30, 1955 – is the 60th anniversary of the famous fatal car crash that ended James Dean’s life at the age of 24.
+Sixty years ago today – September 30, 1955 – was the famous fatal car crash that ended James Dean’s life at the age of 24.
 At the time of his death, he had only completed acting in three films (other than uncredited bit parts), but those performances made more of an impact than anyone could have guessed.

 After his breakout role in East of Eden in 1955, Dean quickly followed it up with his performance as the troubled and tortured Jim Stark in Rebel Without a Cause, a representation of teenage angst that gave a glimmer of hope to millions of teens throughout the country who were disgusted by the falsely naive and puritanical state of 1950s society.
 Teens could actually relate to the frustrated Jim Stark rather than the squeaky clean Andy Hardy or mischievous doe-eyed Beaver Cleaver.
 Dean’s electric performance captivated young audiences that began copying his style.
 Continue reading

 Clint Eastwood as Insp.
 Harry Callahan, reassigned San Francisco inspector

 San Francisco, Summer 1976

 After receiving the news that his friend, Inspector Frank DiGiorgio (played by Robert Mitchum’s brother John Mitchum), has been mortally wounded in a gunfight with Patty Hearst-like thugs, Harry immediately heads to the hospital like any good friend would.